Sam-822/Portfolio2.0/README.md

 # Portfolio

-This github repository contains the production build files for Abdul Samad's portflio.
-If you wish to see the development files, you can see them on this [repository](https://github.com/Sam-822/Portfolio2.0-Development-server)
+This github repository contains the portfolio files of Abdul Samad Ansari, you can view the portfolio [here](https://abdulsamadsportfolio2.netlify.app/)

 ## Run Locally